Thayatal

 About Thayatal

-Thayatal National Park is a small but ecologically significant protected area in the Weinviertel region of Lower Austria, established in 2000.
-It covers approximately 1,330 hectares along the deeply incised valley of the Thaya River, which forms the border between Austria and the Czech Republic.
-The park was created in partnership with the adjacent Podyjí National Park in the Czech Republic, together forming one of the first binational national parks in Central Europe.
+Thayatal National Park is a small but ecologically significant protected area in the Waldviertel–Weinviertel transition zone of Lower Austria, established in 2000.
+It covers approximately 1,360 hectares along the deeply incised valley of the Thaya River, which forms the border between Austria and the Czech Republic.
+[1] The park was created in partnership with the adjacent Podyjí National Park in the Czech Republic, together forming one of the first binational national parks in Central Europe.
 The dramatic river valley, with its steep rocky slopes and dense forests, creates a mosaic of habitats rare in this heavily agricultural landscape.
 The Thaya River meanders in tight loops through the valley, carving out a canyon-like environment that shelters exceptional biodiversity.
 Visitor access is managed to minimize disturbance, with the park offering guided walks and educational programs focused on cross-border conservation.
-The park headquarters are located near Hardegg, Austria's smallest town.
+The park headquarters are located near Hardegg, Austria's smallest chartered town.
+[2]

 Wildlife Ecosystems